Novaly-Studios/TypeGuard/README.md

 ```

 ## Best Practices
-Avoid re-construction of TypeCheckers.
-They are copied with each added constraint or change, and are supposed to exist outside of frequently called functions.
+Avoid construction or copying of TypeCheckers for performance reasons.
+TypeCheckers are copied with each added constraint or change, and are supposed to exist outside of frequently called functions.
 If you need to pass dynamic data down, use context & functional constraints.